marcoalopez/Python_course/notebooks/installing_Python.md

 ![image-20221215134600921](https://github.com/marcoalopez/Python_course/blob/main/img/image-20221215134600921.png?raw=true)

-These files are a useful way to share Python environments and ensure, for example, that anyone else using your code does so in exactly the same environment as you regardless of the operating system or machine where the code runs.
+These files are a useful way to share Python environments and ensure, for example, that anyone else using your code does so in the same environment as you regardless of the operating system or machine where the code runs.

 To create a conda environment using an ``environment.ylm`` file from the command lines use (if you are in the folder containing the ``environment.ylm`` otherwise you will have to specify the path)